RebelGuy/chat-mate/readme.md

 Solution: If the streamer has set a socket access token and is still unable to receive donation events, it is likely that the access token has changed.
 Getting the new token and setting it on the /manager page should fix the problem.

 # Change Log
+## v1.35 - The Improvement Update [26/4/2025]
+- Server
+  - ChatMate now tracks who issued a punishment
+  - MinIO is now used as the S3 storage emulator when running ChatMate locally
+  - Required backend changes for the new linking authentication flow
+  - Improved speed and reliability of processing chat messages
+    - If a chat message fails to add, we no longer retry to avoid infinite loops of errors
+    - Chat messages with lots of emojis are now handled more efficiently
+    - ChatMate now keeps track of processing durations to help identify performance regressions in the future
+- Studio
+  - Simplified the channel linking experience
+    - The new flow presents an OAuth consent screen to the user as a means to confirm their identity to ChatMate
+    - The ability to paste a token into a ChatMate-supported livestream chat is kept as a legacy method for users that do not trust ChatMate
+  - Added support for custom display names
+  - Added UI for admins to manage ChatMate tasks
+  - Fixed back button not working properly when clicking on the "link" hyperlink on the homepage

 ## v1.34 - The Cleanup Update v3 [15/9/2024]
 - Server
   - More data is now timestamped